-An Advisor is a person chosen by a Party, or appointed by the institution, to accompany the Party to meetings related to the resolution process, to advise the Party on that process, and to conduct cross-examination on behalf of that Party at a Live Hearing.

-An Advisor may only participate in a "Live Hearing's" cross-examination of the opposing Party, of witnesses and objecting to the other Party's questions.
+In accordance with the May 2020 Title IX Regulations, the following special provisions apply to Advisors of Choice in the context of Title IX Sexual Harassment matters (but not to Non-Title IX Misconduct matters).
+In Title IX Sexual Harassment matters, an Advisor is a person chosen by a Party to accompany the Party to meetings related to the resolution process, to advise the Party on that process, and to conduct cross-examination on behalf of that Party at a Live Hearing.
+An Advisor may only participate in a Live Hearing's cross-examination of the opposing Party, of witnesses and objecting to the other Party's Advisor's questions.
 At the Live Hearing, the Panel Chair will permit each Party's Advisor to ask the other Party, and any witnesses, all relevant questions and follow-up questions, including those challenging credibility.
-During other parts of the "Live Hearing," the Advisor may not speak on the part of the individual he or she is advising.
+During other parts of the Live Hearing, the Advisor may not speak on the part of the individual he or she is advising.

 An Advisor is subject to the same confidentiality expectations applicable to Parties.
-Accommodations, including the scheduling and rescheduling of interviews or hearings, will not be made for any Advisors who unduly delay the process.
+Accommodations, including the scheduling and rescheduling of interviews or hearings, will not be made for any Advisors where doing so would unduly delay the process.
 The College expects that all participants, including Parties and Advisors, participate respectfully and non-abusively during a hearing.
 The Advisor may not interrupt or interfere with the proceedings, and, to the extent that they do, Morehouse retains the right to stop the process, and remove and replace the Advisor.